opendocsg/slw-judgments-backfill/2003_SGHC_280/report.md

 **_Whether the Court should lean in favour of granting consent_**

 31     Having established that Parliament did not expressly retain the right of composition in cases of maid abuse, I also could not agree with the appellant’s counsel’s argument that the courts should lean in favour of granting consent for composition even in cases of maid abuse.
 Such a stance would be contrary to a steady body of case law from this Court.
 Emphasis had been consistently placed on the strong element of public interest involved when a foreign domestic maid is hurt or abused.
-Most recently, in _PP v Chong Siew Chin_ [2002] 1 SLR 117, I stated at paragraph 40:
+Most recently, in _PP v Chong Siew Chin_ <span class="citation">[2002] 1 SLR 117</span>, I stated at paragraph 40:

  The object of legislation providing for enhanced punishment for certain offences against maids in Singapore stemmed from the recognition that maids require additional protection because of their special circumstances.
 As noted by the Minister for Home Affairs in Parliament in April 1998, full time domestic maids are usually female and are totally dependent on their employers for food and lodging.
 Having travelled long distances to work in Singapore, many of them are totally deprived of their support network of family and friends.